 Wine lovers will definitely deem it a treat to travel the state, exploring the different wine regions, but even if you don’t enjoy wine, you will want to experience the beauty of these regions: plus, you will find things to do in major wine growing regions besides wine tastings.

 A Brief History of Wine Growing in California

-Wine has been produced in California since the 18th century, when Spanish missionaries grew grapes in vineyards alongside each of the 21 missions they built.
+Wine has been produced in the Golden State since the 18th century, when Spanish missionaries grew grapes in vineyards alongside each of the 21 California missions they built.
 The “Mission grape” was the major variety of grape grown in California until the 20th century.

 With the population influx caused by the Gold Rush, demand for wine grew, and the first commercial winery, Buena Vista Winery, was established in Sonoma in 1857.
 Just two years later, Napa County got its first commercial winery.

 By the dawn of the 20th century, California was producing several hundred varieties of grapes, and was home to about 800 wineries.
 But in 1919, Prohibition brought the rapidly expanding production to a screeching halt and most of the existing wineries went out of business.

 It took several decades after the repeal of Prohibition for California’s wine production to get back on track.
 Although the 1960s saw a resurgence in wine making, it was the Judgment of Paris in 1976 that put California firmly on the international wine map.
 California wines won both the red and the white categories against competitors from Bordeaux and Burgundy in France.

 Today, there are over 1,200 wineries in California, and it is one of the largest wine producing regions in the world.
 You will find wine regions in California’s North Coast, Central Coast, South Coast, and the Central Valley.

 Best Wine Regions in California